mlesniak/libgdx-kotlin-gradle-engine/README.md

 Work in progress -- no information here yet.

 Complete "From scratch software renderer", we just need a function to draw a single pixel (and, for performance reasons, something to clear the whole window).
-Everythin else, e.g. projections, line drawing, etc. is done by the engine.
+Everything else, e.g. projections, line drawing, etc. is done by the engine.

 ```kotlin
 class Canvas(private val pixmap: Pixmap) {